-We recently compared Ritz-Carlton Maui, Kapalua Vs Four Seasons Maui and we wholeheartedly recommend the Four Seasons over the Ritz-Carlton as Four Seasons is a fully serviced beachfront resort.
-The beach at the Four Seasons is set up with managed loungers so you can order a drink or bite as you lay on the sands.
-There’s loads of beach equipment to borrow, and the water off the beach is crystal clear with plenty of snorkeling and swimming opportunities.
+We recently compared Ritz-Carlton Maui, Kapalua vs. Four Seasons Maui and we wholeheartedly recommend the Four Seasons over the Ritz-Carlton as Four Seasons is a fully serviced beachfront resort.
+The beach at the Four Seasons is set up with managed loungers, so you can order a drink or bite as you lay on the sand.
+There’s loads of beach equipment to borrow, and the water off the beach is crystal clear, with plenty of snorkeling and swimming opportunities.

 Image © arkanto / Adobe Stock.

 Note: Benefits & upgrades subject to availability.
 Benefits offered correct at the time of writing.
 Terms & conditions apply.
 Enquire for more information.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.